Taoti/repeat_twig/README.md

-# Twig Repeat Examples
+# Twig REPEAT Examples

-See the page with examples of the filters, functions, and custom validations  available after of the install the module:
+See the following page for examples of filters, functions, and custom validations available after installing this module:
 * __/repeat-twig/examples?keyword=this is a test__

 ## Help Links